Thursday 4th Jul 2019

 You could think of it as the hub, or like Steve Jobs’ vision when he created the ‘mother station’ (the mac) and the i-gadgets plug into it.

-Authenticity is about being really clear on what you stand for, the values that drive your thinking, and the filters through which you define your behavior.
+…being clear on what you stand for, the values that drive your thinking, and the filters through which you define your behavior.

 What one thing have I done today to enhance and strengthen my personal brand?